JorenSix/Panako/paper.md

 A less straightforward application of Panako is audio-to-audio alignment and synchronization [@six2015synchronizing;@six2017framework].
 In that case the matching fingerprints are used to align e.g. multiple video recordings of the same event by aligning the audio attached to each video.

-Alternative systems with available implementations are by @neuralfp and @ellis20142014.
-Both systems however lack robustness against speed changes.
-The details on the ideas implemented in Panako are described in two papers [@six2014panako;@six2021panakovtwo]
+Alternative systems with available implementations are by @neuralfp and audfprint by @ellis20142014.
+Both systems however lack robustness against significant speed changes of more than 5%.
+Note that there are two implementations of the audfprint system: there is a MatLab[^0] and Python[^9] version.
+The matlab version has support for small time scaling.
+The details on how Panako handles time-scaling are described in two papers [@six2014panako;@six2021panakovtwo].

 # Design